internet-identity-labs/nfid/docs/pages/blog/embracing-the-future.md

 only advocates for freedom in wallet selection but also demands flexibility in interaction with various applications.
 The current state of ICP application development, however, presents a significant hurdle.
 The need for individual wallet integrations consumes vast amounts of time and resources, diverting attention from enhancing application functionality.
-Recognizing this, DFINITY and the NFID Wallet team are spearheading an initiative to standardize cryptographic flows, thereby broadening user choices and smoothing the developer experience.
+Recognizing this, the Internet Computer Community demanded a decentralized process of standardization.
+As a result, standardization working groups were established to fulfill this need.
+The NFID Wallet team highly appreciates this development and is pleased to contribute and lead the initiative of standardizing the interaction between decentralized applications and wallets (referred to as "signers" in this document).
+This will expand user options and enhance the developer experience.

 ### Streamlining the Development Process